kbase/relation_engine/relation_engine_server/README.md

 If you try to update a collection and it fails validation against a JSON schema found in the [relation engine spec](spec/), then you will get a JSON error response with the following fields:

-* `"error"` - Human readable message explaining the error
+* `"message"` - Human readable message explaining the error
 * `"failed_validator"` - The name of the validator that failed (eg. "required")
 * `"value"` - The (possibly nested) value in your data that failed validation
 * `"path"` - The path into your data where you can find the value that failed validation